AshwinAshok3/AshwinAshok3/README.md

 Welcome to my GitHub!
 I’m **Ashwin Ashok** (`@AshwinAshok3`), a passionate and persistent learner, currently working as a **Data Scientist Intern**.

-## 🔬 Who I Am
-- A data science enthusiast with a deep fascination for the fusion of **Quantum Computing** and **Artificial Intelligence**.
-- Constantly exploring how quantum algorithms can revolutionize classical machine learning models and improve real-world decision-making.
-- Dedicated to building scalable AI pipelines, researching practical implementations, and contributing to open-source projects.

-## 💡 Professional Interests
+## 📁Overview
-- Classical Machine Learning and Statistical Modeling
+I am a Data Scientist Intern and a passionate learner with a strong interest in the intersection of Quantum Computing and Artificial Intelligence.
+My work focuses on:
-- Deep Learning with TensorFlow and PyTorch
+- Classical ML, Deep Learning TensorFlow, and NLP
-- Natural Language Processing (NLP) and Transformer Models
-- Data Visualization and End-to-End ML Pipelines
-- Azure Cloud Services and AI/ML Deployment

-## 📁 What You’ll Find Here
-- Practical ML notebooks and concept walkthroughs
+- End-to-end ML pipelines, model deployment, and Azure AI services
-- End-to-end solutions for real-world datasets
-- Model deployment scripts and cloud-native tools
-- Thoughtful documentation and reproducible projects
+- Practical, well-documented projects with real-world applications

+My GitHub features reproducible notebooks, deployment scripts, and contributions to open-source projects.
+- 📬 I am open to collaborative opportunities, internships, and full-time roles in AI/ML or quantum-focused applications.
+- 🔗 Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/ashwin-ashok-2826a3173/)

 ## 🎓 Certification Pathway (via SkillUpOnline)
 Over 11 months, I completed the **TechMaster Certificate Program in Artificial Intelligence with Data Science** under **SkillUpOnline**.